sherwinbahmani/4dfy/README.md

 If you find 4D-fy helpful, please consider citing:

 ```
-@article{bah20234dfy,
+@article{bahmani20234d,
-  author = {Bahmani, Sherwin and Skorokhodov, Ivan and Rong, Victor and Wetzstein, Gordon and Guibas, Leonidas and Wonka, Peter and Tulyakov, Sergey and Park, Jeong Joon and Tagliasacchi, Andrea and Lindell, David B.},
+  title={4D-fy: Text-to-4D Generation Using Hybrid Score Distillation Sampling},
-  title = {4D-fy: Text-to-4D Generation Using Hybrid Score Distillation Sampling},
+  author={Bahmani, Sherwin and Skorokhodov, Ivan and Rong, Victor and Wetzstein, Gordon and Guibas, Leonidas and Wonka, Peter and Tulyakov, Sergey and Park, Jeong Joon and Tagliasacchi, Andrea and Lindell, David B.},
-  journal = {arXiv},
+  journal={arXiv preprint arXiv:2311.17984},
-  year = {2023},
+  year={2023}
 }
 ```